Serena-Anthony/Networks-Lab/README.md

 lab6: Creation of peer to peer chat app without server

 hands-on lab1 : Crimping Ethernet Cable head
 hands-on lab2 : Learn about Fiber Optic Splicing
+hands-on lab3 : Used Cisco Packet Tracer to create a VLAN configuration and practically designing a subnet